morfenza/custom_enumerable_project/README.md

 # Custom Enumerable Project

 This repository complements the [Custom Enumerables Project](https://www.theodinproject.com/lessons/ruby-custom-enumerables) in the Ruby Course for The Odin Project.
 The goal of this project is to reimplement common methods used frequently through the enumerables module with objects like arrays and hashes.
-This project helped to familiarize me how to work with blocks and procs.
+This project helped to familiarize me on how to work with blocks and procs.

 ### Local testing